VirgilSecurity/virgil-sdk-net/README-KEYS.md

 See full example [here...](https://github.com/VirgilSecurity/virgil-net/edit/master/README-KEYS.md#register-a-public-key)

 ##Reset Public Key
-The example below shows how to update a **Public Key** key.
+The example below shows how to reset a **Public Key** key.
 You can use this method in case if you lost your Private Key.

 ```csharp
 var keysService = new KeysClient(Constants.AppToken); // use your application access token
 var resetResult = await keysService.PublicKeys.Reset(Constants.PublicKeyId, newPublicKey, newPrivateKey);

 // once you reset the Public Key you need to confirm this action with all User Data